 The 12-credit hour core of required courses will give you a strong foundation in environmental science, and 18 hours of electives in environmental science, environmental policy and economics, and related disciplines allow you to customize your coursework to follow your interests and goals.

-Please see also: Admissions & Course Requirements.
+Please see also: Admissions & Course Requirements (with additional info for international students).

 Knowledgeable faculty dedicated to your success.